leebyron/testcheck-js/docs/API.md

 ```

 * `valueShape`: A value, object, or array, which may nest other values, objects and
-  arrays, which at any point may contain a *Generator* used to produce final values.
+  arrays, which at any point may contain a *ValueGenerator* used to produce final values.

 Primitive Value Generators